wevm/wagmi/docs/react/guides/connect-wallet.md

 :::

-In the above configuration, we want to set up connectors for Injected (browser), WalletConnect (browser + mobile), MetaMask, and Safe wallets.
+In the above configuration, we want to set up connectors for Injected (browser), WalletConnect (browser + mobile), MetaMask, Safe and XDEFI wallets.
 This configuration uses the **Mainnet** and **Base** chains, but you can use whatever you want.

 ::: warning